Updated 2025

-PALS Practice Questions
+PALS Practice Test with Answers

 1. After determining that a child has no pulse, what is the next immediate action?